Estimated reading time: 5 minutes

 Medical assistants often help put patients at ease.
 They serve as a link between the patient and the doctor.

 Medical assistants are completely different than physician assistants.
-A physician assistant is able to diagnose and treat patients during examinations under the supervision of a physician.
+A physician assistant can diagnose and treat patients during examinations under the supervision of a physician.
 Medical assistants can work with patients, but they can’t diagnose or treat them.

 Duties of a Medical Assistant